Updated with very minor additions and fixed typos: 3/8/21

 Onions, celery, carrots, spinach, garlic, etc. You can keep scraps of vegetables in the freezer and just some in for extra nutrients when you’re ready to get a pot of broth going.

-Lamb-somewhere in between
+Lamb – somewhere in between

-You really know afterwards that you cooked it long enough when it cools and the liquid gels.
+You really know afterward that you cooked it long enough when it cools and the liquid gels.
 By the way, adding chicken feet really helps achieve a gelatinous broth when cooled.
 I know it’s creepy, but, hey, it works!

-Caveat here: Bone Broth can be high in histamines, which is not an issue for most people.
+Caveat here: Bone broth can be high in histamines, which is not an issue for most people.
 But don’t let that scare you.
 There are many healthy foods high in histamines like avocados, kombucha, and oranges.
 But the thing to know here is that if histamines as a problem for you just simmer the broth for a few hours instead of the longer advised time.
 This broth will still be nutritious and usually well tolerated.

 I use a large, thin mesh, metal strainer.
 Throw all of the strained stuff out unless you want to pick through and eat some of the meat bits first.
 In fact, I strongly suggest that you do this, not only to avoid waste, but also because this meat is more easily digestible, which is good if you have a fussy gut.